Chemotherapy according to Cancer types

-Drugs are inserted straight through an artery that has the tumour heading to the section of the body.
+Drugs are inserted straight through an artery that has the tumor heading to the section of the body.
 That focuses the chemo on that area’s cancer cells.
 It eliminates side effects by constraining the amount of drug that enters the rest of the body.
 Hepatic artery infusion, or chemo given directly into the hepatic artery, is regional Chemotherapy that can be used for Liver Cancer.

 Hepatic artery infusion

 Doctors have studied putting chemo drugs directly into the hepatic artery to see if it could be more effective than systemic chemo.
 This technique is known as hepatic artery infusion (HAI).
 It is somewhat different from chemoembolization, as it involves Surgery to insert an infusion pump under the abdomen ‘s skin (belly).
-The pump is mounted on a catheter connecting with the hepatic artery.
-This is done under general anaesthesia when the patient is sleeping.
-The chemo is injected into the reservoir of the pump with a needle through the skin, and is released into the hepatic artery slowly and steadily.
+The pump is an mounted on a catheter connecting with the hepatic artery.
+This is done under general anesthesia when the patient is sleeping.
+The chemo is injected into the reservoir of the pump with a needle through the skin and is released into the hepatic artery slowly and steadily.

 Most medication is broken down by healthy liver cells before it can reach the rest of the body.
-This method gives the tumour a greater dose of chemo than systemic chemo but does not increase side effects.
+This method gives the tumor a greater dose of chemo than systemic chemo but does not increase side effects.
 The most commonly used medications for HAI include floxuridine, cisplatin and oxaliplatin.

-HAI can be used for people with very large liver cancers that can not be surgically removed.
+HAI can be used for people with very large liver cancers that cannot be surgically removed.
 This procedure may not be appropriate in all cases, because installing the pump and catheter requires surgery, an operation that many cases with Liver Cancer may not be able to handle.

 Early studies have shown that HAI is often effective in shrinking tumors, but it still needs further work.